SingleStepTests/8088/README.md

     "idx": 0
 },
 ```
-The 'name' field is a user-readable disassembly of the instruction.
+- `name`: A user-readable disassembly of the instruction.
-The 'bytes' list contains the instruction bytes that make up the full instruction.
+- `bytes`: The raw bytes that make up the instruction.
-The 'initial' keys contain the register, memory and queue states before instruction execution.
+- `initial`: The register, memory and instruction queue state before instruction execution.
-The 'final' keys contain changes to registers and memory, and the state of the queue after instruction execution.
+- `final`: Changes to registers and memory, and the state of the instruction queue after instruction execution.
     - Registers and memory locations that are unchanged from the initial state are not included in the final state.
- - The entire value of 'flags' is provided if any flag has changed.
+    - The entire value of `flags` is provided if any flag has changed.

-The 'hash' key is a SHA1 hash of the test JSON.
+- `hash`: A SHA1 hash of the test JSON.
 It should uniquely identify any test in the suite.
-The 'idx' key is the numerical index of the test within the test file.
+- `idx`: The numerical index of the test within the test file.

 ### Cycle Format

 If you are not interested in writing a cycle-accurate emulator, you can ignore this section.

-The 'cycles' list contains sub lists, each corresponding to a single CPU cycle.
+The `cycles` list contains sub lists, each corresponding to a single CPU cycle.
 Each contains several fields.
 From left to right, the cycle fields are:

  - Pin bitfield
- - address latch
+ - Multiplexed bus
- - segment status
+ - Segment status
- - memory status
+ - Memory status
  - IO status
  - BHE (Byte high enable) status
- - data bus
+ - Data bus
- - bus status
+ - Bus status
  - T-state
- - queue operation status
+ - Queue operation status
- - queue byte read
+ - Queue byte read

 The first column is a bitfield representing certain chip pin states.